jamulussoftware/jamuluswebsite/wiki/en/FAQ.md

 For the same reason as you need to minimise delay in your signal in order to play in time, you need to make sure you are playing to your own sound that other musicians are hearing.
 More information on this, and a way of testing your setup to make sure you are obeying this “Golden Rule” [can be found here](/wiki/Client-Troubleshooting#you-all-sound-ok-but-its-difficult-to-keep-together).

 Of course, if you are playing an acoustic instrument, or are a singer, it will be hard to exclude your “local” sound.
 But you should at least try to do so by for example using closed-back headphones turned up as loud as you are able to mask your own sound.
-This will let you concentrate on the mix coming back to you from the server.
+This will let you concentrate on the mix coming back to you from the Server.

 ### Do I need a fast Internet connection?

-No, especially if you don't run a server to host other musicians.
+No, especially if you don't run a Server to host other musicians.
 Having a low ping is more important.
 For most people on standard broadband (e.g. 10 Mbit/s down and 1 Mbit/s up) you will have no problems.
-For those running servers at home, depending on how many people join, you may encounter issues if your _upstream_ bandwidth is lower than about 5 Mbit/s.
+For those running Servers at home, depending on how many people join, you may encounter issues if your _upstream_ bandwidth is lower than about 5 Mbit/s.

-### Do I need to run a server?
+### Do I need to run a Server?

-No. If you just intend to connect to other people’s servers, then all you need is a client.
-[Read this if you think you need to run your own server](/wiki/Running-a-Server).
+No. If you just intend to connect to other people’s Servers, then all you need is a client.
+[Read this if you think you need to run your own Server](/wiki/Running-a-Server).

 ### How does Jamulus work (in general)?

 <img src="{% include img/en-screenshots/diagram-overview.inc %}" loading="lazy" alt="Diagram showing how Jamulus works">

 Jamulus works on the client-server principle.
-Everybody’s audio is sent to a server, mixed and processed there.
+Everybody’s audio is sent to a Server, mixed and processed there.
 Afterwards, the audio is sent back to each client.
-If a server is registered in a Jamulus directory, the server's information will be provided to all clients using that directory.
+If a Server is registered in a Jamulus Directory, the Server's information will be provided to all clients using that Directory.

 ### Why doesn't Jamulus provide video support?